Consensys/doc.goquorum/docs/concepts/consensus/comparing-poa.md

 ### Immediate finality

-QBFT and Raft have immediate finality.
+QBFT, IBFT and Raft have immediate finality.
-When using QBFT and Raft there are no forks and all valid blocks get included in the main chain.
+When using QBFT, IBFT and Raft there are no forks and all valid blocks get included in the main chain.

-IBFT and Clique do not have immediate finality.
+Clique does not have immediate finality.
-Implementations using IBFT and Clique must be aware of forks and chain reorganizations occurring.
+Implementations using Clique must be aware of forks and chain reorganizations occurring.

 ### Minimum number of validators